Sorry, you need to enable JavaScript to visit this website.

 Overview

-The Office of the State Superintendent of Education (OSSE) congratulates the 2024 cohort of OSSE teacher apprentices, which includes 48 paraprofessionals from across the District.
-Paraprofessionals in the 2024 cohort represent 35 schools, and have on average, five years of school-based experience.
+The Office of the State Superintendent of Education (OSSE) congratulates the 2024 and 2025 cohorts of OSSE teacher apprentices, which includes 70 paraprofessionals from across the District.
+Paraprofessionals in the 2024 and 2025 cohort represent 52 schools and have, on average, 5 years of school-based experience.

-Schools Represented in the 2024 OSSE Apprenticeship in Teaching Program Cohort
+Schools Represented in the OSSE Apprenticeship in Teaching Program Cohorts

 Apprentices complete on-the-job learning, a core component of the program, at their school site throughout the school year.
-During the 2024-25 school year, apprentices will complete this learning at the following District public and public charter schools:
+Our apprentices are completing this learning at the following District public and public charter schools:

-District of Columbia Public Schools District of Columbia Public Charter Shools
+District of Columbia Public Schools District of Columbia Public Charter Schools

 • Bancroft Elementary